-Unless you have very specialized, hard-to-replicate knowledge, education or training, most employers would rather hire people they know.
+Unless you have very specialized, hard-to-replicate knowledge, education, or training, most employers would rather hire people they know.
 Failing that, they’d rather hire someone that their neighbor’s friend knows.
 Any connection is better than none.
-Why?

-You’d be surprised how many job hunting interviewees (in general) do not have those basic essentials for success in any workplace.
-If the boss hires someone they don’t know at all, they may find out the person is undependable (or worse) a couple months after hiring them.
+You’d be surprised how many job-hunting interviewees (in general) do not have those basic essentials for success in any workplace.
+If the boss hires someone they don’t know at all, they may find out the person is undependable, or worse, find this out a couple of months after hiring them.

-They the employer would have to put up with the bad behavior, counsel the employee and hope they perform better– or fire them.
-Firing is time-consuming and expensive for a business, as is renewing the job search and training a new employee.
-Employers will go to any lengths to avoid this time and money waste.
+The employer would have to put up with the bad behavior, counsel the employee and hope they perform better– or fire them.
+Firing is time-consuming and expensive for a business, as is renewing the search for a new candidate and then training a new employee.
+Employers will go to any lengths to avoid this waste of time and money.